Vision Statement

 Our Founders

-As the Lead Trainers and Senior Clinical Consultants for Compass Pathways, Stephanie, Liam, and Mark have extensive backgrounds developing and implementing gold-standard training in psychedelic support.
+As the Lead Trainers and Senior Clinical Consultants for Compass Pathways, Stephanie, Carolina, and Mark have extensive backgrounds developing and implementing gold-standard training in psychedelic support.
 Together they co-founded Synchrony Psychedelic Training Institute to ensure the rigor of clinical trial therapist training is carried over to real-world dissemination of psychedelic interventions.

-Stephanie, Liam, and Mark believe that the only way to maintain the safety and well-being of clients seeking healing through psychedelics is to train mental health practitioners and organizations to the highest standards of ethical and effective psychedelic practice.
+Stephanie, Carolina, and Mark believe that the only way to maintain the safety and well-being of clients seeking healing through psychedelics is to train mental health practitioners and organizations to the highest standards of ethical and effective psychedelic practice.
 As such, the Synchrony curriculum is informed by evidence-based knowledge and the training model encourages embodiment of effective psychedelic support principles.

 Meet our experts